wrench-project/eduwrench-slurm-terminal-simulator/README.md

 ## Building the client
 After checking if you have nodejs and npm installed enter the client directory and run `npm ci`.
 Do not run `npm install` unless all libraries installed by npm have been checked to work then in that case, make sure to update the package.json and package-lock.json files.

+Make sure to change the serverAddress variable on line 49 in the index.js file to the correct ip address to wherever the server is running which is most likely localhost.

 With node_modules folder in the directory, run the shell script setup.sh to bundle up the javascript and the needed libraries.

 ## Running